 - 2-4 tbsp. cacao powder

-Add raw almonds to food processor, and process until smooth.
+Add raw almonds to a food processor, and process until smooth.

 Add remaining ingredients and process until combined.